AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 ## Examples

-Let's explore various examples of Traffic Filter rules, including WAF rules.
+Let's explore various examples of traffic filter rules, including WAF rules.
 Make sure you have completed the required setup process as described in the earlier [how to set up](./how-to-setup.md) chapter and you have cloned the [AEM WKND Sites Project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project).

 ### Logging requests